 ARTICLE • SCIENCE FOR SOCIETY

-#ARCHIVES: This article was previously published in Hiraya Zine Volume 1, Issue 2: Science for Society last September 2021.
-Download the zine for free here.
+Note: This article was previously published in Hiraya Zine Volume 1, Issue 2: Science for Society last September 2020.

 We have seen this year’s share of mishaps, from facing a pandemic to experiencing natural disasters.
 The misfortunes the world experienced were sudden and widespread, leaving many unhinged from the realities they used to live in.
 One of these devastations occurred in Beirut, the capital of Lebanon.
 Last August 4, the Lebanese people experienced a deadly explosion, which upended their lives and brought tragedies they did not deserve.